GreysonStalcup/glados-said/README.md

 ## Description

 GLaDOS said is a CLI tool that will return a randomly generated quote said by GLaDOS in the video game Portal (AND Portal 2).
+This also can give your projects access to a random GLaDOS quote.

 ### Use Case